The 5 Critical Steps You Need to Create a Journey Map That Improves Customer Experience

 How efficiently do those systems work?
 Do they pass signals to the right people at the right time?
 Do employees have the context and priorities they need to make the best decisions?

-Customer and employee mapping gives you the birds-eye view you need to answer those questions and make your company’s relationship with the customer better.
+Journey mapping gives you the birds-eye view you need to answer those questions and make your company’s relationship with the customer better.
 It puts decisions in context so you and other company stakeholders can set shared priorities that have the biggest impact on the business.

 So what do you do first?